spmeesseman/vscode-extjs/README.md

 ## TODO

-- Intellisense should be disabled in comments within a method (if not in a methid, is fine)
+- Intellisense should be disabled in comments within a method (if not in a method, is working fine)
 - goto definition for jsdoc parameter types (surrounded with{})
 - If jsdoc isnt present for an overridden method, then check for parent method jsdoc
 - Handle the @inheritdoc tag
 - Handle links in jsdoc
-- If there's a jsdoc hover popup, the QUickFix diloag doesnt display, jsdoc popup overrides it somehow?
+- If there's a jsdoc hover popup, the QuickFix diloag doesnt display, jsdoc popup overrides it somehow?
-- The "% done" status label is showing a ton of decimal l=places i.e. xx.3333333333333333333333% complete
 - the 'fix requires' feature doesnt work if there's no existing requires block.  it should add one if not there.
-- When Sencha Cmd is building, the indexer goes nuts, is it the build dir?
+- Configs and variable cache mappingss need to be separated by a 3rd dimension (currently only project and namespace)